mediavybz/Cruncharr/README.md

 =======
 # 💾 Crunchyroll-Downloader

-A simple crunchyroll downloader that allows you to download your favorite series and episodes directly from [Crunchyroll](https://www.crunchyroll.com).
+A simple Crunchyroll downloader that allows you to download your favorite series and episodes directly from [Crunchyroll](https://www.crunchyroll.com).

 > ⚠️ **Disclaimer:** This tool is intended for private use only.
 It is not affiliated with, maintained, authorized, sponsored, or officially associated with Crunchyroll LLC or any of its subsidiaries or affiliates.
 Use of this application may violate Crunchyroll's Terms of Service and could be illegal in your country.
 You are solely responsible for your use of Crunchy-Downloader.
 You need a [Crunchyroll Premium](https://www.crunchyroll.com/premium) subscription to access premium content.